 A disability attorney has undergone more extensive training and has a more intense educational background than that of an advocate.
 The attorney must have a bachelor’s degree then have attended law school and earned a law degree.

-He or she must pass the state bar exam and the lawyer must stay in good standing with the state bar association.
+He or she must pass the state bar exam and the disability lawyer must stay in good standing with the state bar association.
 Disability attorneys must complete continuing education requirements, but not only subjects pertaining to Social Security’s regulations and procedures, but also to other areas of the law that could involve disability claims.

 Attorneys may be more skilled at discovering legal arguments, performing legal research and performing cross-exams on witnesses.